syednoman84/collab-coding-platform/README.md

 - Admin control to have dropdown for known return type + custom via text box.
 - questions and test cases ask chatgpt
 - Let me know if you'd like to support nested lists (e.g. List<List<Integer>>) or add output normalization for unordered maps.
+- more questions like Would you like problems involving List<List<Integer>>, Map<String, List<Integer>>, or ones with String[] return types next?
+If you plan to keep extending this admin panel, here are a few ideas you might want to consider next:

+    ✅ Disable delete button for the active question

+    📝 Allow searching/filtering questions by title

+    📊 Show how many users solved each question (if you start tracking stats)

+    🔄 Add a "Reload All Questions" button as discussed earlier

 # Sample solutions